Indiana Labor Laws Guide

 Indiana minimum wage

-When determining the minimum wage, Indiana lawmakers used the provisions of the federal Fair Labor Standards Act (FLSA).
+When it comes to the minimum wage, Indiana does not have state laws and, therefore, uses the minimum wage prescribed by the Fair Labor Standards Act (FLSA).

-Subsequently, the minimum wage rate in Indiana is $7.25 — the same as the federal minimum wage.
+Thus, the minimum hourly wage rate in Indiana is $7.25 — the same as the federal minimum wage.

 Tipped minimum wage in Indiana

-Indiana tipped minimum wage is also the same as the federal one — $2.13 per hour.
+The minimum wage for tipped employees in Indiana is the same as the federal one — $2.13 per hour.

-If the employee total earnings (direct wages plus tips) are lower than the minimum wage, the employer must cover the difference.
+However, the employer must cover the difference if the employee’s total earnings (direct wage plus tips) are lower than the minimum wage.

 Subminimum wage in Indiana (Training wage)

-There are several exceptions when it comes to types of employees covered by minimum wage laws in Indiana.
+According to Indiana law, there are certain exemptions regarding the types of employees covered by minimum wage laws in Indiana.

-These exceptions include the following categories of employees:
+These exemptions include the following categories of employees:

-A detailed list of minimum wage exceptions can be found by visiting the Indiana Labor and Safety Code web page.
+🎓 A detailed list of minimum wage exemptions can be found by visiting the Indiana Labor and Safety Code web page.

 Indiana payment laws